lingtalfi/ZeusTemplateEngine/README.md

 - ```<directoryAlias> <:> <templateRelativePath>```

 With:
-- directoryAlias: one of the directory aliases defined with the setDirectories method
+- **directoryAlias**: one of the directory aliases defined with the setDirectories method
-- templateRelativePath: the relative path from the given aliased directory to the template, without the php extension
+- **templateRelativePath**: the relative path from the given aliased directory to the template, without the php extension